Formula One sponsorship liveries: McLaren

 At races where tobacco advertising was not allowed, the "West" logos were replaced with the driver's name in a similar – but subtly different – style.
 Thus Pedro de la Rosa's McLaren MP4-20 was branded "Pedro" at the 2005 British Grand Prix.
 Following the termination of the West sponsorship contract in July 2005 the driver's names were in a completely different style for the remainder of the year.

 McLaren had no title sponsor in but the Johnnie Walker logo was used on the side pods, as evidenced by Juan Pablo Montoya's McLaren MP4-21 at the 2006 United States Grand Prix.
 From this year onwards, the team has also used a highly reflective version of its silver livery.

 From until inclusive, McLaren's title sponsor was Vodafone.
 This is Fernando Alonso at the 2007 British Grand Prix.

 Lewis Hamilton driving the McLaren MP4-23 at the 2008 Chinese Grand Prix.

 Due to the mutual marketing interest of Vodafone and Verizon, McLaren cars run with Verizon advertisements in North America.
 This is Jenson Button at the 2012 United States Grand Prix.

 Sergio Pérez testing the McLaren MP4-28 in Montmelo (2013).

 After losing the Vodafone sponsorship in 2013, the McLaren MP4-29 ran with a silver only car, with the car's name on the sidepod, as seen driven by Kevin Magnussen (2014).

 Fernando Alonso driving the McLaren MP4-30 at the 2015 Canadian Grand Prix.

 Fernando Alonso driving the McLaren MP4-31 at the 2016 Malaysian Grand Prix.

 In 2017, McLaren chose to return to an orange livery on the McLaren MCL32, while keeping the black prominent.
 Fernando Alonso is seen testing the car at the Circuit de Barcelona-Catalunya.

 Stoffel Vandoorne driving the McLaren MCL33 during 2018 pre season testing at the Circuit de Barcelona-Catalunya.

 Carlos Sainz Jr. driving the McLaren MCL34 at the 2019 Austrian Grand Prix.

 Lando Norris driving the McLaren MCL35 at the 2020 Tuscan Grand Prix.
 The rainbow graphic, added in support of Formula One's #WeRaceAsOne campaign, is visible on the sidepods.

 Daniel Ricciardo driving the McLaren MCL35M at the 2021 Austrian Grand Prix.

 Lando Norris driving the McLaren MCL36 at the 2022 British Grand Prix.

 Lando Norris driving the McLaren MCL60 at the 2023 Austrian Grand Prix.

 Oscar Piastri driving the McLaren MCL38 at the 2024 Austrian Grand Prix.

 Lando Norris driving the McLaren MCL39 at the 2025 Japanese Grand Prix.

+Oscar Piastri driving the McLaren MCL40 at the 2026 Austrian Grand Prix.